 The instruction that sticks in my mind is “Don’t forget before you step, look in front and behind you so you don’t stand on any birds.”

 The birds were everywhere!

-Some of the birds will treat you like an old long lost buddy returning from the war.
-They will stick to you like concrete.
+Some of the birds will treat you like an old long lost buddy returning from the war and stick to you like concrete.

-Watch out for your earrings, jewellery or handbag.
-They love them all.
+Watch out for your earrings, jewellery or handbag – they love them all.